gajus/sister/README.md

 [I have observed](#similar-libraries) that there is a tendency to write your own implementation of event emitter.
 I have written a starter pack for those wishing to improve upon existing variations of event emitter implementation.

+Please [submit your implementation](https://github.com/gajus/sister/issues) to the index when you are done.

 ## Methods

 - [emitter.<b>on</b>(event, listener)](#emitter-on)